yorkwmsoe/canvascapture/@canvas-capture/README.md

-# Canvas API
+# Canvas Capture Library

-This package provides a simple way to interact with the Canvas API.
-It is a wrapper around the requests library and provides a simple way to interact with the API.
+This package provides a library of common utilities shared between the various canvas capture apps.

 ## Installation

-from the root directory not `packages/canvas-api`
+from the root directory not `packages/@canvas-capture`

 ```bash
 pnpm install